dwongdev/sugoi-supernote/Guides/How to root SN A6X2.md

 **Step 2:**

 \[PC\] Download MagisK file from the website above (Ensure it is the correct website, not a dodgy copy).
-Copy and paste Magisk-v27.0.apk into platform-tools folder.
+Copy and paste Magisk-v28.1.apk (or latest) into platform-tools folder.

 ![image](https://github.com/user-attachments/assets/b220c266-3ecb-49b3-a33f-b9c12aeb0f07)